 Not all forwarded messages are safe, though.
 Forwarded e-mails, however, give spammers the opportunity to harvest as many e-mail addresses as they can in order to make money.

 In a way, the company you work for can be unknowingly liable for the type of content you are sending.
-If the e-mail address used to share adult themed messages contains the company’s name, then such can potentially harm you or your company’s image and can possibly put you on a bad light.
+If the e-mail address used to share adult-themed messages contains the company’s name, then such can potentially harm you or your company’s image and can possibly put you in a bad light.